wangvsa/io-traces/README.md

 * I/O patterns explanation:
   * **RAR** on `H2O.HF.wfs.xml` and `simple-H2O.xml`: both are input files.
 All ranks simply read all bytes of them using POSIX calls independently at beginning of the execution.
   * **WAW** on `.qmc.xml`: this file written only by rank 0 using POSIX calls.
 They kept some intermediate information like energy value and other parameters.
 Each I/O on them simply overwrites the entire file.
-  * **WAW** on `.random.h5` and `.config.h5`: By default, without HDF5 collective metadata flush.
-Processes may each write a portion of the dirty metadata to the file.
-Thus there's WAW by samk rank.
+  * **WAW** on `.random.h5` and `.config.h5`: By default, without HDF5 collective metadata flush, multiple processes may each write a portion of the dirty metadata to the file.
+                                              So at each checkpoint step, the same rank may overwrite previous metadata and raw data (because it reuses the same checkpoint file during one section).
 * Here's the [report](./reports/qmcpack_h2o.html) for stripe count = 4, however, it seems that still rank 0 performs most of the I/O operations, no idea why.